-• Revise the "Specifics" text to make this action more generic and not reference the FPA process.
+- Revise the "Specifics" text to make this action more generic and not reference the FPA process. - Revised text to describe why expanding infrastructure in sensitive areas is undesirable.

 Implementation Action Area #4: Increase Funding to Achieve the Level of Park Provision and Land Conservation